Wakayama City Guide & 2-Day Itinerary

 Kimii-dera Temple

 Kimii-dera Temple dates back to 770 thus it is one of the most important temples in Wakayama.
-It is not only a beautiful temple to visit, it also has an amazing view of Wakanoura Bay and is the first location known for cherry blossoms in the Kansai region of Japan.
+It is not only a beautiful temple to visit, but it also has an amazing view of Wakanoura Bay and is the first location known for cherry blossoms in the Kansai region of Japan.

 Being that it is also one of the largest temples in Wakayama, prepare to spend a little extra time here.
 We found this temple to be very peaceful, and though the steps to get to the top are a feat (we stopped counting at 200!) it’s well worth it.

-Address: 1201 Kimiidera, Wakayama, 641-0012, Japan
+Location: 1201 Kimiidera, Wakayama, 641-0012, Japan // MAP

 Cost: ¥200